prr123/acme/README.md

 2. read list of domains (zones) managed under cloudflare
 3. create list of domains for certs
 4. establish account with Lets Encrypt
-5. from LE get authorisation order for the domain target list (step 3) for DNS challenge
+5. from Let's Encrypt (LE) get authorisation order for the domain target list (step 3) for DNS challenge
 6. for each domain:
    1. get authorization url
    2. get token